-The TSP shall not be liable for any damage caused by the TSP, unless in cases and insofar as described in art.
-13 of the eidas regulation.
+The TSP shall not be liable for any damage caused by the TSP, unless in cases and insofar as described in Article 13 of Regulation (EU) 910/2014 (eIDAS) and its amendment Regulation (EU) 2024/1183.
 The TSP's general terms and conditions contain the same limitation of liability.
 In order to cover this liability, the TSP has arranged liability insurance covering up to at least 2,500,000.- euro.